jo/sync-tank/migrations.md

 adapters.

 We're not done yet.
 So far, we have just looked at a single document type, but our schema can accomodate dozens of them.
 In our example we just had three types (`todo-item`, `status`, `settings`) but to be more general let's say we have `t` different document types.
-If we introduce a new version for every type with every update we need \(\frac{t n (n - 1)}{2}\) adapters in total or, amongst friends, $\mathcal{O}(t n^2)$ adapters.
+If we introduce a new version for every type with every update we need \(\frac{t n (n - 1)}{2}\) adapters in total or, amongst friends, $ \mathcal{O}(t n^2) $ adapters.
 This can quickly get out of hand and we have to look at optimizations and compromises.

 - multiple clients: duplication (adapters in Swift, Java, JavaScript, ...)
 - hard to fix bugs when things happen on the client
 - number of migrators
 - code complexity / adapter abundance vs expensive reads - O(t * v^2)?
+- views have to be adapted as well